code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 #### GFS_Master
   - Maintains all meta-data.
 Meta-data: namespace, access control information, Mapping from files to chunks, current location of chunks.
   - Does chunk management eg: garbage collection of orphaned chunks, chunkmigration between chunkservers.
-#### Client-Application/GFS-Client
+#### GFS_Client
-  - GFS client is linked to each application implements the file system API and communicates with the master and chunkservers.
+  - GFS client is linked to each Client application implements the file system API and communicates with the master and chunkservers.
+#### Chunk_Servers
+  -  Stores chunks as local files.
+No caching is needed here.

+## Caching
+- **Caching File Data:** Neither on client nor the chunkserver.
+  - Client caches offer little benefit because most applications stream huge files or have working sets too large.
+  - It also creates cache coherance problems.
+- **Caching meta data:** Yes
+to be cached.